hwanggu-corgi/hwanggu-log/update.md

         - Corgi completed adding code to this function
     - Corgi completed installing cMocka, over♥♥
     - Corgi completed a1fs_is_present♥♥
+    - Corgi deferred using CMocka as our testing program♥♥
+        - Corgi learned that setting up learning the framework would take too much time
 ### October 13th, 2020
 1. Corgi add progress #133 in csc-369-assignment-1♥♥
     - Corgi working on a1fs_is_present♥♥